Everyone knows what branding is, right?

 In 2007, the British Design Council published the following: Every £100 investment in design generated a £225 turnover.
 A straightforward calculation.

-The truth is probably that investments in design and communication cannot be calculated as easily as investments in new machinery, for example.
+The truth is that investments in design and communication are not as easy to calculate as, for example, investments in new machines.

 Perhaps more interestingly, the same report found that companies that see design as an integral part are less likely to differentiate themselves from competitors on price.
 In addition, branding creates loyal buyers who provide security.
 Trust relationships within production chains and the company’s workforce are strengthened, and so on.

-The added values that branding can deliver for an SME are manifold and should be understood as such in addition to the financial gain.
-Branding for SMEs has never been so easy and cost-effective, provided a well-prepared strategy is behind it.
+The added values that branding can provide for an SME are diverse and should be understood as such in addition to the financial gain.
+Branding for SMBs has never been so easy and inexpensive, provided a well-prepared strategy is behind it.